 Where to Stay in Charlottetown

-The Great George is a hotel like no other.
+The Great George is a boutique hotel like no other.
 It is a cluster of restored heritage homes in Charlottetown’s Historic District, offering guests everything from deluxe rooms to entire townhouses.
-The hotel offers enhancement packages to cater to every guest’s need and make each stay memorable.
+The hotel offers enhancement packages to cater to every guest’s needs and make each stay memorable.

 Cavendish is a coastal resort town on the northern shore of PEI; it is known for its beaches and cultural sites.

-- The Anne of Green Gables House: Green Gables is located in the Prince Edward Island National Park.
-The estate inspired L.M.
+- The Anne of Green Gables House: Green Gables Heritage Place is the estate that inspired L.M.
 Montgomery to create Anne of Green Gables.

 - COWS Ice Cream – Cavendish Boardwalk: COWS Ice Cream is a chain of ice cream stores native to PEI.
 Their ice cream recipe dates back to the era of Anne of Green Gables and is beloved the whole island over.

-- Go to the Beach: The beaches in Cavendish are beautiful framed with gorgeous red-sand and sandstone cliffs.
+- Go to the Beach: The beaches in Cavendish are beautifully framed with gorgeous red-sand and sandstone cliffs.
 There are several public beaches in the area.

 Where to Stay in Cavendish

-Final Thoughts on this East Coast Canada Road Trip Itinerary
+Final Thoughts on this Eastern Canada Road Trip Itinerary

 That is quite the road trip!
 We really hope you are inspired to travel to Eastern Canada and follow our Ultimate East Coast Canada Road Trip!